bhklab/bioc2022workshop/README.md

 derived xenograph (PDX) murine models.

-Participants will learn the fundamentals of using CoreGx and PharmacoGx to create a PharmacoSet &mdash an integrative container for the storage, analysis and visualization of pharmacogenomic experiments.
+Participants will learn the fundamentals of using CoreGx and PharmacoGx to create a PharmacoSet&mdash;an integrative container for the storage, analysis and visualization of pharmacogenomic experiments.
 Particular focus will be placed on newly developed support for storing, analyzing and visualizing drug combination sensitivity experiments and correlating results therefrom for